Road to the Future

 As long-term investors in innovative growth companies, we are well aware of the important role that Elon Musk and Tesla have played in advancing the vision for the EV industry and making consumers believe such a transformation was possible.
 Automakers around the world now scramble to keep up with Tesla’s avant-garde approach to transportation.

 We are excited about the opportunities that increased demand for EVs is creating for automakers and believe that a select number of them will capture a disproportionate share of industry profits.
-We believe we have identified some of those players.
-However, as the industry evolves, we continue to explore new spaces across the EV supply chain to identify businesses that could become critical enablers that support the success of EV manufacturers but do not assume the risk of choosing a winner in the field.
+As the industry evolves, we continue to explore new spaces across the EV supply chain to identify businesses that could become critical enablers that support the success of EV manufacturers but do not assume the risk of choosing a winner in the field.

 Before even delving into the components and systems needed to make the vehicle of the future, we need to think about how these pieces will be put together most efficiently and cost-effectively.